webplatform/docs/tutorials/mobile_viewport/index.md

 interpreted only once when the page loads, and cannot be modified thereafter.

-Viewports can also specify a fixed-pixel width, but this is ''not'' a good practice:
+Viewports may also specify a fixed-pixel width, but this is ''not'' a good practice:

  &lt;meta name='viewport' content='width=320' />